mangabe16/lexos/doc_src/docs/user_guide/cluster/hierarchical-agglomerative-clustering.md

 <img src="../../../tutorials/cluster/dendrogram.png" alt="Sample dendrogram">

-!!! warning "TODO:"
-    There needs to be info on the different ways to submit data: DTMs, DataFrames, etc. Note that when DTMs are submitted, they are automatically transposed so that docs are rows and terms are columns.
-DataFrames have to be submitted in that format.
-All this needs a section explaining how to pass data to `Dendrogram` and `PlotlyDendrogram`.

 ### Dendrogram Settings

 When we create the `Dendrogram`, we need to tell it how to measure document similarity and how to connect those similarities into a tree.
 Here are the key parameters you can adjust:

-- `dtm`: This is our "linguistic spreadsheet" (`dtm`) that we created in the previous step.
-It's the essential input for the tree.
+- `dtm`: This is our "linguistic spreadsheet" (`dtm`).
+See the notes below for the possible formats.
 - `metric`: This sets the distance metric, which tells the dendrogram how to measure the "distance" or dissimilarity between your documents.
 Shorter distances mean more similar documents.
 Options include `euclidean` (the default), `cosine`, and `cityblock`.
 For other options, see [Choosing a Distance Metric](#choosing-a-distance-metric) below.
 - `method`: This sets the linkage criterion, which determines how individual documents (or existing clusters of documents) are joined together to form larger branches and clusters in the tree.
 Option `average` (the default), `single`, `complete`, and `ward`.
 For further information, see [Choosing a Linkage Method](#choosing-a-linkage-method) below.
   - `labels`: This is simply the list of descriptive names for your documents (e.g., "Poe", "Lippard") that we defined earlier.
 These will appear as the leaves (endpoints) on your tree.